Site institucional da responsabilidade da Direção-Geral de Agricultura e Desenvolvimento Rural

 Sal de Castro Marim

-Description: Sal de Castro Marim / Flor de Sal de Castro Marim is the sea salt obtained in the traditional salt marshes of Castro Marim, using manual processes.
-It is an unrefined, unrefined dietary salt after harvest, not chemically transformed and without additives, rich in mineral salts and marine oligoelements.
+Description: “Sal de Castro Marim / Flor de Sal de Castro Marim” refers to sea salt obtained from the traditional salt pans of Castro Marim, using manual processes.
+It is a salt intended for human consumption, unrefined, not washed after harvesting, not chemically processed, and free of additives.

-Flor de Sal de Castro Marim
+Flor de Sal de Castro Marim:

-Special features: The physical characteristics of Sal de Castro Marim / Flor de Sal de Castro Marim result from the high speed of crystallization, the low amount of insoluble matter present and the knowledge accumulated in the manual processes of maintenance of salinas, water management and collecting the salt.
-The low amount of insoluble matter is closely linked to the natural water decantation process, the density of soil clays and the intensity of the wind recorded during the harvesting of the salt, which is, as a rule, softer and more constant at this time, therefore, it does not drag a large number of particles onto the surface of the crystallizer.
-Another factor that explains the whiteness of this salt is the height and vegetation of the salt walls, which protect the crystallizers from the wind.
-The combination of these factors makes the sea salt and the extra salt flower have little impurity, thus maintaining its natural whiteness.
+Distinctive characteristics: The physical characteristics of “Sal de Castro Marim / Flor de Sal de Castro Marim” result from the high crystallization speed, the low amount of insoluble matter present, and the accumulated knowledge involved in the manual maintenance of the salt pans, water management, and salt harvesting.
+The low amount of insoluble matter is closely linked to the natural decanting process of the water, the density of the clay soils, and the wind intensity during harvesting, which is usually gentler and more constant at this time of year, thus preventing large quantities of particles from being carried onto the crystallizer surface.
+Another factor contributing to the salt’s whiteness is the height and vegetation of the salt pan walls, which protect the crystallizers from the wind.
+The combination of these factors ensures that the sea salt and fleur de sel extracted contain few impurities, preserving their natural whiteness.

-Geographical area: The salt flats of Sal de Castro Marim / Flor de Sal de Castro Marim are located in the Natural Reserve of Sapal de Castro Marim and Vila Real de Santo António.
-Administratively, the defined geographical area is circumscribed to the parishes of Castro Marim, Vila Real de Santo António and Monte Gordo.
+Geographical area: The salt pans where “Sal de Castro Marim / Flor de Sal de Castro Marim” is harvested are located within the Castro Marim and Vila Real de Santo António Marshland Nature Reserve.
+Administratively, the defined geographical area is limited to the parishes of Castro Marim, Vila Real de Santo António, and Monte Gordo.

 Product specifications (pdf)